Tynietown.com

 There are distinct differences and subtle variations that can help collectors estimate the relative age of their Tynietoy houses and furnishings.
 The features discussed in the following paragraphs are based on my personal observations and on painstaking research conducted by long-time collector Letty Schwartz, who personally researched Providence city directories and interviewed former Tynietoy employees.
 In recent years, several individuals have published her research in magazines and on-line without properly crediting her – that's not happening here!
 The generalizations made here are just that, and there are almost guaranteed to be exceptions.
 But if your Tynietoy house or furniture displays several of the characteristics described here, you should feel comfortable assigning a probable date.
 With houses, construction methods and paint finishes provide the clues.

 The most commonly found Tynietoy house is the New England Townhouse.
 Earlier versions of this house (as well as the Mansion) feature a fairly bright white painted exterior with a chalky matte finish, almost like a primer coat, with the roof painted a dull Spanish brown or battleship grey.
 The kitchen wing is sometimes built as a separate structure that can be removed from the main part of the house by unscrewing small joining plates on the back of the house.
 Inside, the door trim is usually outlined with blue or turquoise paint, and the fireplaces may or may not have a chimney breast.
 The opening in the second floor ceiling for access to the attic features a sliding panel, which is usually absent in later houses.
 Side windows may not have exterior shutters at all and inside, the window trim is often fashioned from flat strips of wood with no contour, if they are present at all.
 The floors are stained a nut brown with a rather flat finish.
+Early multi-paned window sashes were hand-painted, and looked it, while the later houses benefited from a silk-screening production method and are uniform in appearance.

 During the Depression, Tynietoy struggled to survive and some of the houses from that period seem to have been made from inferior materials.
 I have seen such a house where the inside of the removable front façade showed evidence that it had been made from recycled packing crates.